pyscript/pyscript/CONTRIBUTING.md

 ## Contributing

-### Reporting issues
+### Reporting bugs

-Issues should be filed on the [project issues page](https://github.com/pyscript/pyscript/issues).
+Bugs are tracked on the [project issues page](https://github.com/pyscript/pyscript/issues).
 Please check to see if your issue has already been filed by someone else by searching the existing issues before filing a new one.
 Once your issue is filed, it will be triaged by another contributor or maintainer.
 If there are questions raised about your issue, please respond promptly.

+#### Creating useful issues

+* Use a clear and descriptive title
+* Describe the specific steps that reproduce the problem, with as many details as possible so that someone can verify the issue
+* Describe the behavior you observed at the steps described, and the behavior you had expected
+* include screenshots if they help make the issue clear

 ### Asking questions